 - Safety analysis reports in support of the Atomic Vapor Laser Isotope Separation (AVLIS) Program.

-Chris has experience in a wide range of composite processing methods, NDE techniques and analytical methods including: oven, autoclave, electron beam, X-ray and gamma radiation processing; adhesive bonding, hand lay-up, filament winding, fiber/tape placement, RTM, VARTM, pultrusion, compression molding, honeycomb/sandwich composites, rotational molding, RIM, injection molding, and textile processing (braiding, weaving, knitting); ultrasonics, leaky-lamb waves, DMA, DSC, TGA, laser-induced fluorescence, FTIR, ATR, DRIFT and UV-Vis spectroscopy, NMR, rheometry, ICP, SEM/EDX, EPR and elemental analysis.
-He has also had extensive interactions and collaborations with a variety of: DOE, DoD and industrial sponsors; aerospace, automotive and marine companies; resin, fiber, prepreg and tooling manufacturers; and university researchers and international collaborators including Chinese, Japanese and Canadian scientists and engineers.
+Chris has experience in a wide range of composite processing methods, radiation grafting and processing methods, NDE techniques and analytical techniques including oven, autoclave, electron beam, X-ray and gamma radiation processing; adhesive bonding, hand lay-up, filament winding, fiber/tape placement, RTM, VARTM, pultrusion, compression molding, honeycomb/sandwich composites, rotational molding, RIM, injection molding, and textile processing (braiding, weaving, knitting); ultrasonics, leaky-lamb waves, DMA, DSC, TGA, laser-induced fluorescence (LIF), FTIR, ATR, DRIFT and UV-Vis spectroscopy, NMR, rheometry, ICP, SEM/EDX, EPR, GPC/SEC and elemental analysis.
+He has also had extensive interactions and collaborations with a variety of: DOE, DoD and industrial companies; aerospace, automotive and marine companies; resin, fiber, prepreg and tooling manufacturers; and university researchers and international collaborators, including Chinese, Japanese, Canadian, French and Turkish scientists and engineers.

 Areas of Research: